Trump rally highlights vulnerabilities heading into election

 The president did not offer even a token reference to national unity in remarks that spanned more than an hour and 40 minutes at his self-described campaign relaunch as the nation grappled with surging coronavirus infections, the worst unemployment since the Great Depression and sweeping civil unrest.

 Nor did Trump mention George Floyd, the African American man whose death at the hands of Minnesota police late last month sparked a national uprising over police brutality.
 But he did add new fuel to the nation’s culture wars, defending Confederate statues while making racist references to the coronavirus, which originated in China and which he called “kung flu.”
-He also said Democratic Rep. Ilhan Omar, who came to the U.S. as a refugee as a child, whom he said “would like to make the government of our country just like the country from where she came, Somalia.”
+He also said Democratic Rep. Ilhan Omar, who came to the U.S. as a refugee, “would like to make the government of our country just like the country from where she came, Somalia.”

 Trump won the presidency in 2016 with a similar red-meat message aimed largely at energizing conservatives and white working-class men.
 But less than four months before early voting begins in some states, there are signs that independents and educated voters — particularly suburban women — have turned against him.
 Republican strategists increasingly believe that only a dramatic turnaround in the economy can revive his reelection aspirations.